Gosh I wanted to hate this lens. Gosh I hate myself for using the word gosh. Goodness gracious that all sounds so stupid.

 Assuming, however, that I won’t be protesting anytime soon, I will be looking at it sitting on my shelf thinking that if you or anyone you know are turning your nose up at this lens because it was made in China, you need to be a better person than I was and stop acting like a pig like I did.

 A better question for you to be asking in this case is “I know you didn’t hate it but did you love it enough to keep it?”
 Another question to ask might be “Would I recommend this lens to my grandmother if she picked up a photo hobby in the retirement home before it got overrun by Covid?”
 That answer is a little more nuanced because this lens, like all lenses, has to be judged with regard to it’s competitors.
-To see where this lens stacks up and why I might or might not recommend it to my pre-Covid grandmother, I would really appreciate it if you join my Leica Lenses for Normal People: The Recommended List where I compare and contrast the lenses I test and tell you what I decided to keep and what got sold.
-Based on the feedback I have already received, I am nearly certain it will help you with your lens purchases.
-If not, there is a money back guarantee.
-You really have nothing to lose.
+To see where this lens stacks up and why I might or might not recommend it to my pre-Covid grandmother, please check out the Leica Lenses for Normal People: The Recommended List.

 1. I also used this lens on my Panasonic S1.
 I was trying to see if maybe this lens had a Sonnar focus shift or it wasn’t calibrated properly on my rangefinder.
 I got the same results on the S1 so I don’t think it is a Sonnar focus shift issue.
 It is just a little bit soft at F2.